OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-react-native.md

 6) Build and Run your app

 To deploy the iOS app React has [this guide](https://facebook.github.io/react-native/docs/running-on-device) to properly configure your development environment.

-To actually see the real implementation of this class, check out [iOS specific requirements](#ios-specific-requirements) section, as most of its code is just adjustments to make it work on iOS devices.

 ## Understanding the code